 In 1978 the National Council for the Conservation of Plants & Gardens, (NCCPG), was founded in order to preserve the UK's great biodiversity of garden plants for the benefit of horticulture, education and science.

 This was done by creating 'National Plant Collections' to encourage the conservation of cultivated plants in the British Isles and by supporting and publishing research into these plants, their origins, their historical and cultural importance and their environments, and helping to educate the public in the importance of cultivated plant conservation.

-The charity is organised into area groups, each with its own Committee which includes an Area Collection Co-ordinator and details of the activities of our local area group, Grampian & Tayside, can be seen on its website.
+The charity is organised into area groups, each with its own Committee which includes an Area Collection Co-ordinator.

 In 2018 I noticed that there was no National Collection of Arisaema so, as we grew about 10 species as underplanting for the Cardiocrinum and Rowan collections, I contacted our local Collection co-ordinator and the national co-ordinator to see if it would be worthwhile in expanding these to become a third NC® at Redhall.
-The suggestion was favourably recieved and we are now building up the collection with a view to submitting it for assessment for NC status in 2019 or 2020.
+The suggestion was favourably recieved and we built up the collection with a view to submitting it for assessment for NC status in 2020 or 2021.